diothor/dcp-python/problems/README.md

 Determine how many times you would need to apply this operation to ensure that all `x`'s come before all `y`'s.
 In the preceding example, it suffices to flip the second and sixth characters, so you should return `2`.

+### [Problem #324 [Easy]](number_problems/problem_324.py)
+This problem was asked by Amazon.

+Consider the following scenario: there are `N` mice and `N` holes placed at integer points along a line.
+Given this, find a method that maps mice to holes such that the largest number of steps any mouse takes is minimized.

+Each move consists of moving one mouse one unit to the left or right, and only one mouse can fit inside each hole.

+For example, suppose the mice are positioned at `[1, 4, 9, 15]`, and the holes are located at `[10, -5, 0, 16]`.
+In this case, the best pairing would require us to send the mouse at `1` to the hole at `-5`, so our function should return `6`.

 ### [Problem #320 [Medium]](string_problems/problem_320.py)
 This problem was asked by Amazon.